donleyp/www-psimer-net/contents/articles/my-experience-at-amazon/index.md

 title:  "My Experience at Amazon"
 date:   2015-05-17 21:00:00
 categories: general
-excerpt: >
+filename: /general/2015/05/17/my-experience-at-amazon.html
+template: article.jade
+author: Donley
+---

 I work for Amazon Web Services.
 There has been a lot of discussion lately regarding a scathing article about the culture at Amazon.
 Here is my experience.

 ---

-Disclosure: I work for Amazon Web Services but this article and its contents are copyright (c) 2015 Donley P'Simer and I alone am 100% responsible for the content.
+Disclosure: I work for Amazon Web Services but this article and its contents are copyright &copy; 2015 Donley P'Simer and I alone am 100% responsible for the content.
 I do not represent Amazon in any way.

 So the New York Times published an [article] about Amazon and how it treats its employees on Saturday.
 There's been a lot of discussion on LinkedIn, Facebook, and Twitter about the article.
 There was also a [rebuttal] that I think brings balance to the discussion.
 I ask you to please read both of the articles if you are interested but here is the TL;DR version: